Towards Adversarial Evaluations for Inexact Machine Unlearning: Conclusion and Limitations

 In the appendix, we provide additional information and experiments to supplement the observations in the main paper.
-The appendix is organized sectionwise as follows: \begin{enumerate}[label=(\Alph*)] \item We detail all notations and abbreviations used in the main paper. \item We provide additional background and analysis on data isolation strategies, membership inference attacks and how unlearning methods might require the capability to learn. \item We provide details of implementation, test and metric choices, unlearning method comparisons and utility calculations. \item We show empirical results on varying the number of unlearning epochs, layers in the architecture and samples to be deleted.
+The appendix is organized sectionwise as follows: \begin{enumerate}[label=(\Alph*)] \item We detail all notations and abbreviations used in the main paper. \item We prove Theorem~\ref{thm:weight-not-suff}, analyze data isolation strategies, and discuss membership inference attacks. \item We provide details of implementation, test and metric choices, unlearning method comparisons and utility calculations. \item We show empirical results on (i) varying the number of unlearning epochs, (ii) layers in the architecture and (iii) samples to be deleted.
 We also vary the choice of confused classes and ablate the effect of warm restarts in our training procedure.
-These results demonstrate the robustness of our observations. \end{enumerate}
+These results demonstrate the robustness of our observations to changes in optimization details, model, selected classes, and training procedure. \end{enumerate}